-What is endangering photojournalism are hardline photojournalist attitudes.
+What is endangering photojournalism is hardline photojournalist attitudes.
 But I think the more imagery, the better.
-Sure, more editors and curators are needed to comb through this vast trove of information (thank God for hashtags?) but really, perhaps we are entering the golden age of photography because it is finally and instantly available to nearly everyone.
+Sure, more editors and curators are needed to comb through this vast trove of information (thank God for hashtags?), but really, perhaps we are entering the golden age of photography, because it is finally and instantly available to nearly everyone.

 Click through for more of Michael Christopher Brown's photographs.

 Kashgar, China.
 2009.
 Day and night, convoys of Chinese soldiers continually circle Kashgar's Old City.
-The poster on the side of some of their vehicles says (translation may be rough): "Police and people join forces as close as brothers."
+The poster on the side of some of their vehicles says (roughly): "Police and people join forces as close as brothers."